blakazulu/search-mcp/docs/bug-hunt.md

 ---

 ### MCP-11.
-MODEL DOWNLOAD FAILURE DURING INDEXING
+MODEL DOWNLOAD FAILURE DURING INDEXING ✅ FIXED (SMCP-042)
 **Severity:** MEDIUM
-**Status:** PARTIALLY HANDLED
+**Status:** RESOLVED on 2024-12-10

+**Fix Applied:**
+- IndexManager now sets indexing state to 'failed' with error message on any failure including model download
+- Metadata state is preserved, allowing detection of incomplete indexes on next run
+- `get_index_status` and search tools now report the failed state

-**Issue:** If the embedding model download fails mid-way through first indexing, the index is left in corrupt state.
+~~**Issue:** If the embedding model download fails mid-way through first indexing, the index is left in corrupt state.~~

 **Flow:**
 1. User runs `create_index` for first time